 - Khan Academy Kids: Free, fun, educational app with thousands of activities and books for young children ages 2-7. - Vooks: A streaming service for kids, where storybooks come to life.
 First month free.
 "Our mission is to make screen time better.
 Unlike traditional cartoons and movies, Vooks allows for children's imaginations to engage; it encourages reading; it promotes attention and focus.
 By bringing storybooks to life, Vooks redefines what screen time can be." - Sesame Street: Lupita Nyong'o Loves Her Skin: Elmo talks with his good friend Lupita about skin.
 Skin comes in all different textures and shades of color.
 Elmo's skin is very ticklish.
 Lupita's skin is a beautiful brown color.
 Most of all, they talk about loving the skin you have. - Dr. Gupta shows Elmo how to make a mask: Short video featuring Sesame Street's Elmo and Dr. Sanjay Gupta, where Elmo learns how to make a homemade mask. - Free Online Daily Art Classes for 3-6 year olds: Check out free online art instruction that's just right for ages 3-6.
-Monday Friday mornings at 10 a.m on Instagram Live with Wendy MacNaughton. - Noggin: This school year will look a little different than others, and Noggin is welcoming families to free, virtual activities where kids learn alongside the characters they love.
-Sign up for your free Noggin account through Noggin Cares.
+Monday Friday mornings at 10 a.m on Instagram Live with Wendy MacNaughton. - Camp Noggin: Summer of 2020 will look a little different from other summers, and Noggin is welcoming families to a free, virtual day camp where kids become campers alongside the characters they love.
+Sign up for your free Noggin account through Noggin Cares, and be one of the first to know when Camp Noggin begins.